Espyo/Pikifen/README.txt

     Why are some parts of the logic and physics so broken?
         Because their code is still under construction.

+    Why are some textures black, but not HUD elements?
+        Are you running it under Wine?
+If so, update Wine.
+That fixed the problem for a friend that had it.
+If not, contact me, and I'll try to see what's up.

     What is there left to do?
         It's hard to say, but the Pikmin Fanon page has a rough roadmap.